 Before choosing a platform, it's a good idea to decide on the type of funds you're interested in.
 Compare their track record, read up on features and consider getting expert financial advice.
 Compare returns net of tax and fees to get a realistic picture.

 One thing we know for sure is that high fees will take a significant chunk out of your investment returns.
 If you invest $50,000, paying a 4% entry fee and annual fees that are just 1% higher per annum than an investor with the same portfolio who has their entry fees rebated, after 10 years you'll be almost $18,700 poorer than the second investor who avoids the entry fee and higher annual fees.
 The flipside is that because investing can be complicated and risky, many people need professional advice.
-This advice may be commission- or fee-based, but either way you'll need to factor the cost into your decision.
+You'll need to factor adviser costs into your decision.

 As with any financial product, you have to be aware of a bunch of other complex elements playing in the background and look out for traps.

 - The way they're sold.
-Some platforms are only available through financial planners, who often receive higher trail commissions than for recommending ordinary managed funds.
+Some platforms are only available through financial planners, who you will then likely have to go through to makes changes or execute transactions – for a fee.

 - What choice?
 Some financial planning houses recommend just one wrap or master trust provider.
-Ask your planner how many platforms they recommend and the reasons for those recommendations (find out about fees, commissions and if there's any mark-up to wholesale fund fees).
+Ask your planner how many platforms they recommend and the reasons for those recommendations (find out about fees and if there's any mark-up to wholesale fund fees).

 - Is it 'open access'?
 An in-house fund may be operated by your financial planner and open only to the clients of their business.
 If you want to change adviser, you may have to leave the fund, possibly involving exit fees and capital gains tax.
 Open access funds let you change adviser without leaving the fund.